 "Because my grandmother had Alzheimer’s Disease, I understand the particular needs of our clients’ family.
 It is difficult and emotional for families to deal with the mental and physical deterioration involved in this illness."

-I also work very closely with Elder Law Attorneys and many Geriatric Physicians, including Neurologists and Psychiatrists and Neuropsychologists.
+I also work very closely with Elder Law Attorneys and many Geriatric Physicians, including Neurologists, Psychiatrists and Neuropsychologists.
 Knowing the right professionals and having the right resources helps me advocate for my clients.

 I am a dedicated professional with 10 years as a geriatric care manager and 14 years in the field of elder care services.